tldr-pages/tldr/pages/common/termdown.md

 `termdown`

-- Start a 1 minut and 30 second coundown:
+- Start a 1 minute and 30 seconds countdown:

 `termdown {{1m30s}}`